viralmistry9549/sitemap_generator/README.md

 Sitemap stats: 2 links / 1 sitemaps / 0m00s
 ```

 Weird!
 The sitemap has two links, even though we only added one!
 This is because SitemapGenerator adds the root URL `/` for you by default.
-(Note that prior to version 3.2 the  URL of the sitemap index file was also added to the sitemap by default but [this behaviour has been changed][include_index_change] because of Google complaining about nested indexing.
-This also doesn't make sense anymore because indexes are not always needed.)
 You can change the default behaviour by setting the `include_root` or `include_index` option.

 Now let's take a look at the file that was created.
 After uncompressing and XML-tidying the contents we have: